Mexico isn’t as cheap as one would expect/hope. But some things are free. Snorkeling in Akumal, and swimming with turtles, is!

 What you need

-The life jacket is not only for your safety, but probably as much for the animals.
+The life jacket is not only for your safety but probably as much for the animals.
 As everybody wears one, the bottom of the water is reserved for the animals.
 All humans float together at the surface.
 No one steps on turtles or on other animals.
 And it’s nice to know you have a jacket, as some people can be intrigued by the underwater life and float further away from the coast than they first anticipated.

 I brought my Dry Case Backpack to put my clothes and telephone.
-As it’s a waterproof one, I did take it with me while snorkeling, so I didn’t had to leave stuff at the beach.
+As it’s a waterproof one, I did take it with me while snorkeling, so I didn’t have to leave stuff at the beach.
 Another option would have been to rent a locker in one of the diving places here.

 Local people who I spoke to there, also informed me that you can be lucky and see moray eels, barracuda ad groupers.
 I haven’t seen these here, but as they were present in Cozumel, I see how this is very possible.